UNC-Libraries/SCTS-Documentation/Style Guide.md

 # Abstracts, Collection Overview, Biog/Hist notes

+## Consciously edited abstracts

+We strive to write ethical and inclusive abstracts that de-center whiteness and give voice to those historically left out of our description.
+In the context of antebellum collections held at UNC, this includes calling out the names of enslaved individuals whenever possible, refraining from valorizing biographical notes for collection creators, and clearly connecting family and plantation names with slavery.
+We do this to present history accurately, to add new access points for researchers, and to make our collection description more inclusive by emphasizing the lives and lived experiences of those documented in UNC’s collections.

+We follow the A4BLiP voice and style guidelines (outlined above under “Ethical and inclusive description”) and consult our internal [Principles for Ethical Description](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Principles%20for%20Ethical%20Description%20in%20Special%20Collections%20Technical%20Services.md), recommendations for abstract [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md), and recommendations for describing racial and ethnic identities (listed in the “PersNames, CorpNames, Racial and ethnic identities, GeogNames, Titles, Dates, Numbers” section below). [link]).

+It is important to note that our recommendations and practice of using conscious language and ethical description extends well beyond the abstract.
+We try to embed conscious language and ethical description into all facets of our finding aid, but we emphasize these practices in relation to the abstract since this is the primary and often the first point of entry for many researchers.

 ## Abstracts and Collection Overviews for Multi-Series Collections

 **A good way to write the abstract and collection overview:** This is not the only way to write a good collection overview and abstract, but it usually works pretty well.
 You may want to ask for guidance on how to do this the first time you give it a try.
 And see below for what to do when there's only one series.

 - Copy all your series descriptions into the collection overview area of the finding aid

-- Edit the descriptions, retaining only the truly significant content (always a judgment call), to create the a collection overview.
+- Edit the descriptions, retaining only the truly significant content (always a judgment call), and using conscious language, to create a collection overview.
-You may content tag the collection overview or leave it for the cataloger

 - Copy the collection overview into the abstract area `(<abstract encodinganalog="520">)`.
 Omit all internal tagging except `<title>` and `<emph>`

 - Edit the abstract so that it's as concise as possible

 - You may include brief biographical/historical information to provide context for the collection but it is no longer required
-(we no longer have this tag in the finding aid: `<abstract encodinganalog="545">`)
+(we no longer have this tag in the finding aid: `<abstract encodinganalog="545">`; if you come across these tags in an existing finding aid, you can remove them, with the option of adding it to the `<abstract encodinganalog="520">` in brief form)

 - Review the abstract to make sure that the necessary access points (online catalog headings) can be grounded in it